Deltares/hydromt_wflow/docs/user_guide/wflow_build.rst

 ..
 Note::
   From HydroMT version 0.7.0 onwards the region argument is optional and should be preceded by a -r or --region flag.
-  The resolution (-r) argument has been moved to the setup_basemaps section in the .ini configuration file.
+  The resolution (previously -r) argument has been moved to the setup_basemaps section in the .ini configuration file.

 The recommended `region options <https://deltares.github.io/hydromt/latest/user_guide/model_region>`_ for a proper implementation of this model are: